Ira De Augustine Reid

 Ira De Augustine Reid (July 2, 1901 – August 15, 1968) was an American sociologist and educator, who wrote extensively on the lives of Black immigrants and communities in the United States.
 He was also influential in the field of educational sociology.
 He held faculty appointments at Atlanta University, New York University, and Haverford College, one of very few African American faculty members in the United States at white institutions during the era of "separate but equal" and the first to be awarded tenure at a prestigious Northern institution (Haverford).

 Early life and education

 Reid was born in Clifton Forge, Virginia, the son of a Baptist minister, but grew up in Harrisburg and Germantown, Philadelphia.
 He was Black and attended integrated public schools.

 Reid attended Morehouse College in Atlanta, Georgia, where he was recruited directly by President John Hope, receiving his Bachelor of Arts in 1922.
 He then graduated from the University of Pittsburgh in 1925 with a Master of Arts in Social Economics.
-In 1939 he attained a PhD in sociology from Columbia University.
+In 1938 he received a Rosenwald Fellowship which enabled him to study at Columbia University where in 1939 he attained a PhD in sociology.
+His tenth book which he published in 1939, The Negro Immigrant, His Background, Characteristics and Social Adjustment 1899-1937, was based on his PhD thesis.

 While attended for his masters degree at the University of Pittsburgh, Reid met and wed Gladys Russell Scott, with whom he adopted a child.
 In 1950, Reid and his wife joined the Society of Friends, in which Reid was very active with educational works.
 Gladys Russell Scott died in 1956, and Reid remarried, to Anna "Anne" Margaret Cooke in 1958.